 Welcome to my webpage!
-My name is Arnaldo Rodriguez-Gonzalez, and I’m currently a Ph.D. student in Theoretical & Applied Mechanics at Cornell.
+My name is Arnaldo Rodriguez-Gonzalez, and I’m currently a Ph.D. candidate in Theoretical & Applied Mechanics at Cornell.
 Here you’ll find a comprehensive listing of my works, scientific or otherwise, along with other assorted miscellanea.
 Enjoy!

 - Invariance as Information: Exploiting Symmetries in Mathematical Models, SiGMA Seminar, November 2018.